b23prodtm/acake2php/README.md

        app/Plugin/<plugin-name>/

 * **.htaccess**
+  [no longer needed on Apache with FPM:]
+  [FilesMatch in etc/apache2/site.conf]
   To allow Apache server to browse directly to the app/webroot folder on server-side, use mod_rewrite rules, as provided by .htaccess files.

   >/.htaccess